A sharp interface Lagrangian-Eulerian method for flexible-body fluid-structure interaction: Numerical results

-The convergence rates of the volume and the centroid of the soft disk are reported in Fig.~\ref{fig:vol_x_dt_conv}(a), clearly showing second-order convergence in volume conservation and between first and second-order convergence for the centroid's position.
+The convergence rates of the centroid of the soft disk along with the volume of the disk are reported in Fig.~\ref{fig:vol_x_dt_conv}(a), clearly showing second-order convergence in volume conservation and between first and second-order convergence for the centroid's position.
 To further examine the contribution to the displacement error due to the time-integration algorithms in the FSI system, we analyze the temporal convergence of the disk's centroid at the final time $t=10$~s.
 The grid-spacing is fixed in this case, corresponding to $N=3$ refinement levels.
 We use the solution from a very small time-step of $\dt=1\times{10}^{-5}$~s as the reference solution.
 As shown in Fig.~\ref{fig:vol_x_dt_conv}(b), full second-order convergence is evident.
 This indicates that the reduction in the accuracy of the disk's centroid in Fig.~\ref{fig:vol_x_dt_conv}(a) can be attributed to the spatial discretization error and not the temporal part.